 Chapter 6 General Principles and Processes of Isolation of Elements

 The chapter comes under the inorganic chemistry portion of the syllabus.
-In the chapter, you will learn about the occurrence of metals, the concentration of ores, cleaning and extraction, of crude metal from ores, thermodynamic and electrochemical principles of metallurgy, and the refining process.
+In the chapter, you will learn about the occurrence of metals, the concentration of ores, cleaning, and extraction, of crude metal from ores, thermodynamic and electrochemical principles of metallurgy, and the refining process.

-- Occurrence of Metals
+- Occurence of Metals

 - Concentration of Ores